A Note on Clustering Aggregation for Binary Clusterings: Abstract

 \section{Abstract}

 We consider the clustering aggregation problem in which we are given a set of clusterings and want to find an aggregated clustering which minimizes the sum of mismatches to the input clusterings.
-In the binary case (each clustering is a bipartition) this problem was known to be NP-hard under Turing reduction.
+In the binary case (each clustering is a bipartition) this problem was known to be NP-hard under Turing reductions.
 We strengthen this result by providing a polynomial-time many-one reduction.
-Our result also implies that no $2^{o(n)}\cdot |I'|^{O(1)}$-time algorithm exists for any clustering instance~$I'$ with $n$ elements, unless \ETH{} fails.
-On the positive side, we show that the problem is fixed-parameter tractable with respect to the number of input clusterings.
+Our result also implies that no $2^{o(n)}\cdot |I'|^{O(1)}$-time algorithm exists that solves any given clustering instance~$I'$ with $n$ elements, unless the \ETH{} fails.
+On the positive side, we show that the problem is fixed-parameter tractable with respect to the number of input clusterings and we give an integer linear programming formulation.